Press ESC to close

 Book tickets for can’t-miss attractions (like the Eiffel Tower or the Colosseum) online in advance to skip notoriously long lines.

-Phase 3: The Details – Preparation and Paperwork (1-2 Months Before)
+The Details – Preparation and Paperwork (1-2 Months Before)

 This phase is less glamorous but absolutely critical.
 Getting these details right ensures you can handle any situation that arises.